Preprocessing

 Replay has a number of requirements for input data.

-We await that input columns are in the form [user_id, item_id, timestamp, relevance]
+We await that input columns are in the form [user_id, item_id, timestamp, relevance].

-And internal format is a spark DataFrame with indexed integer values for [user_idx, item_idx]
+And internal format is a spark DataFrame with indexed integer values for [user_idx, item_idx].

-You can convert indexes of your Spark DataFrame with Indexer
+You can convert indexes of your Spark DataFrame with Indexer class.

 - class replay.experimental.preprocessing.data_preparator.Indexer(user_col='user_id', item_col='item_id')